JasmeetSinghBali/Microservices/nest_microserv_monorepo/otc-desk/README.md

 - since if we set ack:false then their is a manual requirement to acknowledge the messages in rabbitmq

 - ref: rmq.service.ts where a ack() that will acknowledge the existing messages that are read are take of the queue

+- further inject the rabbit mq service to use manual ack() inside of the ticket-generation.controller.ts